Coachella Postponed Over Coronavirus Concerns

 "At the direction of the County of Riverside and local health authorities, we must sadly confirm the rescheduling of Coachella and Stagecoach due to COVID-19 concerns.
 While this decision comes at a time of universal uncertainty, we take the safety and health of our guests, staff and community very seriously.
 We urge everyone to follow the guidelines and protocols put forth by public health officials," the statement reads.

-"Coachella will now take place on October 9, 10 and 11 and October 16, 17 and 18, 2020.
-Stagecoach will take place on October 23, 24 and 25, 2020.
-All purchases for the April dates will be honored for the rescheduled October dates.
-Purchasers will be notified by Friday, March 13 on how to obtain a refund if they are unable to attend," it continued.
+"Coachella will now take place on 9th October, 10th and 11th and 16th October, 17th and 18th, 2020.
+Stagecoach will take place on 23rd October, 24th and 25th, 2020.
+All purchases for the April dates will be honoured for the rescheduled October dates.
+Purchasers will be notified by Friday 13th March on how to obtain a refund if they are unable to attend," it continued.
 "Thank you for your continued support and we look forward to seeing you in the desert this fall."

 Advertisement